futianfan/reinforced-genetic-algorithm/README.md

 The paper proposes a reinforcement learning-based genetic algorithm for structure-based drug design.
 This is the first successful attempt to use a neural model to guide the crossover and mutation operations in a genetic algorithm to suppress random-walk behavior and explore the chemical space intelligently.
-The following figure illustrate the difference between genetic algorithm and reinforced genetic algorithm.
+The following figure illustrates the difference between genetic algorithm and reinforced genetic algorithm.

 <p align="center"><img src="blog/fig/RGA.png" alt="logo" width="860px" /></p>